NEST-Protocol/NEST-Oracle-V3.6/docs/readme.md

 4. After 256 price sheets are settled, the quotation Commission is transferred to the corresponding Dao to save gas consumption.
 Parameter adjustment or contract upgrade will automatically trigger Commission settlement.

 **Warning:**
-  + The contract NestMining is deployed two instances, nestMining and ntokenMining, nestMining is for USDT and NEST, and ntokenMining is for other tokens, post a price sheet to nestMining is no effect, and there's no guarantee for these assets, do not do this!
+  + The contract NestMining is deployed two instances, nestMining and ntokenMining, nestMining is for USDT and NEST, and ntokenMining is for other tokens, post a price sheet for other token to nestMining is no effect, and there's no guarantee for these assets, do not do this!

 #### 5.1.1 Single post